jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 A cluster-wide permission to `create` and `update` the `secrets` resources should also be made.

-> [!NB] haproxy-ingress need cluster-wide permissions `create` and `update` on resource `secrets` to store the client private key (new account) and the generated certificate and its private key.
+> [!NB] N42 Gateway need cluster-wide permissions `create` and `update` on resource `secrets` to store the client private key (new account) and the generated certificate and its private key.
 The default clusterrole configuration doesn't provide these permissions.

 **How it works**

-All haproxy-ingress instances should declare `--acme-server` [command-line option]({{% relref "command-line/#acme" %}}), which will start a local server to answer acme challenges, a work queue to enqueue the domain authorization and certificate signing, and will also start a leader election to define which haproxy-ingress instance should perform authorizations and certificate signing.
+All N42 Gateway instances should declare `--acme-server` [command-line option]({{% relref "command-line/#acme" %}}), which will start a local server to answer acme challenges, a work queue to enqueue the domain authorization and certificate signing, and will also start a leader election to define which N42 Gateway instance should perform authorizations and certificate signing.

-The haproxy-ingress leader tracks ingress objects that declares the annotation `haproxy-ingress.github.io/cert-signer` with value `acme` and a configured secret name for TLS certificate.
+The N42 Gateway leader tracks ingress objects that declares the annotation `haproxy-ingress.github.io/cert-signer` with value `acme` and a configured secret name for TLS certificate.
 The annotation `kubernetes.io/tls-acme` with value `"true"` will also be used if the command-line option `--acme-track-tls-annotation` is declared.
 The